Complete elimination of information leakage in continuous-variable quantum communication channels: Results

-The obtained result is based on the security analysis of Gaussian CV QKD protocols against collective attacks, which has been shown to be valid against the most general coherent attacks in the asymptotic limit \cite{Renner2009}.
+The obtained result is based on the security analysis of Gaussian CVQKD protocols against collective attacks, which has been shown to be valid against the most general coherent attacks in the asymptotic limit \cite{Renner2009}.
 The estimation of the lower bound on the key rate is thus performed in the asymptotic regime.
 In the finite-size regime the lower bound on the key rate is further decreased by the security parameter $\Delta$ \cite{Leverrier2010}, which depends on the failure probability of the privacy amplification and speed of convergence of smooth min-entropy to von Neumann entropy \cite{Furrer2011}.
-In this regime the elimination of information leakage becomes even more important, allowing trusted parties to partly compensate the reduction of the key rate due to finite-size effects, using proper state engineering, which does not affect the implementation-dependent $\Delta$ parameter directly.
+For finite data, the minimization of information leakage becomes even more important, allowing trusted parties to partly compensate the reduction of the key rate due to finite-size effects, using proper state engineering, which does not affect the implementation-dependent $\Delta$ parameter directly.

-{\em Generation of states with no information leakage.--} We now implement a proof of principle experiment demonstrating the complete elimination of the information to an eavesdropper in a lossy channel.
-A schematic of the setup is depicted in Fig.~\ref{fig:SetupSketch}.